cfrantz/protones/README.md

 # ProtoNES

 A NES emulator based on Fogelman's NES.

-Uses Google protobufs for save states.
+Includes an ImGui-based user interface and extensibility through Python scripting.